-I made two soups – one was a crockpot jalapeno popper chili (recipe coming once I make it again, because it all got scarfed before I could snap a picture) and one was this carrot soup.
+I made two soups – one was a crockpot jalapeno popper chili (recipe coming once I make it again, because it all got scarfed before I could snap a picture) and one was this carrot soup recipe.

-I’ve been making this carrot soup for a couple of years, and Bart absolutely loves it.
+I’ve been making this carrot soup recipe for a couple of years, and Bart absolutely loves it.

 I’ve always made this on the stovetop before, but I was throwing both soups together before church and didn’t have time to let this one cook until the carrots got soft.

 And I couldn’t throw it in the crockpot because I was already USING my crockpot for the other soup.

 So this was my big chance to try out the Wonderbag.

 It’s a pretty cool concept and one I was instantly enamored with, thanks to my obsession with my crockpot.

 The Wonderbag is a super-insulated bag that holds your cooking pot and lets the contents keep cooking for up to 12 hours, without electricity (so it’s perfect for taking food on a roadtrip, to potlucks, or to a tailgate party).
 You just bring your ingredients to a boil on the stove, simmer for about 10 minutes, then put the lid on, stick it in the Wonderbag and pull it out later in the day when you’re ready to eat.